Why is exercise good for you?

 Making time for exercise is as simple as scheduling one to three 10-minute brisk walks around the block each day.
 Come back home each time, stretch for five minutes, and your body and mind will receive a natural release of endorphins, dopamine, and serotonin essential to your continued recovery.
 There’s even an app that helps you achieve your 10-minute daily goal!

 You can also choose something a little more specific to staying top-of-mind with your sobriety while incorporating gentle movement.
-Yoga of 12-Step Recovery and Yoga and Recovery are just a couple of approaches.
+Yoga of 12-Step Recovery is one approach.
 The Journal of Alternative and Complementary Medicine refers to studies that indicate a restorative yoga practice increases GABA, a brain chemical designed to reduce anxiety and your stress response.
 Many people often struggle with stress, depression, and anxiety during recovery, so perhaps yoga can help.

 If you’re eager challenge yourself through exercise, Racing for Recovery may be the answer.
 Created by Todd Crandall, a “former addict turned Ironman triathlete”, his mission with this non-profit is “to prevent all forms of substance abuse by promoting a lifestyle of fitness and health for all those affected by addiction.”
 The organization has live streaming support groups, and facilitates one mile walks as well as 5K and 10K runs.